CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 Cost example:
     0.14 USD per month / 730 hours in a month = 0.00019178 USD per hour

-Note: 1.2 TB is the minimum file size that you can specify for the lustre file system
+Note: 1.2 TiB is the minimum file size that you can specify for the lustre file system

-    1,200 GB x 0.00019178 USD per hour x 24 hours x 5 days = 27.6 USD
+    1,200 GiB x 0.00019178 USD per hour x 24 hours x 5 days = 27.6 USD

-Question is 1.2 TB enough for the output of a yearly CMAQ run?
+Question is 1.2 TiB enough for the output of a yearly CMAQ run?

 For the output data, assuming 2 day CONUS Run, all 35 layers, all 244 variables in CONC output